lifeatedelab/praktikum-basis-data/MODUL 2/MODUL2-ENG.md

 ### 1. UNION (∪)
 UNION is an operator that returns values from two or more tables by combining SELECT statements without returning duplicate values.
 There are several rules for using UNION, such as the columns in the combined tables must have the same number and data types, and the order of columns in the combined tables must also be the same.
+- Display the numbers contained in table_1 and table_2 without returning duplicates

 ```sql
 SELECT column-1, column-2, ..., column-n